 Kevin Moore has been aggressively practicing law and guiding and protecting his clients’ interests since 1992.
 Kevin and his Firm have handled thousands of workers compensation cases and a significant number of cases involving catastrophic injury.
 No Florida Workers Compensation attorney will do a better job in seeing that you get justice and compensation for your workplace loss.
 Call us or contact us now.
-Our consultations are always free and you never pay a fee unless we win your case.
+His consultations are always free and you never pay a fee unless we win your case.
 In the Tampa Area or State Wide the Florida Workers’ Compensation Law Firm of Kevin A. Moore will be on your side and by your side.

 Exclusively On-The-Job Injuries All The Time